David Walker (Arkansas politician): Secession Convention

 Following the election of Abraham Lincoln and subsequent South Carolina Declaration of Secession, secession became an important issue in Arkansas.
 Voters approved convening a Secession Convention to discuss the matter; Walker was nominated as a unionist delegate to the meeting.
-Upon convening on March 5, 1861, the slim unionist majority elected Walker as president of the body by a 40-35 vote.
+Upon convening on March 5, 1861, the slim unionist majority elected Walker as president of the body by a 40–35 vote.
 Walker and other northwestern Arkansas unionists lodged together in Little Rock and strategized together in the evenings to resist the calls for secession by the southeast Arkansas delegates.
 Ultimately, the convention decided to put the question of secession to the voters, setting an election for August 5, 1861, and adjourned subject to recall by the president of the convention.
 After Confederate guns fired on Fort Sumter and President Lincoln issued a call for support from the states, many advocated for recalling the convention, but others were opposed.
-Convention President Walker issued a proclamation calling for the convention to reconvene on May 6 where, in the final vote, the delegates approved the Arkansas Ordinance of Secession in a vote of 69 to 1.
+Convention President Walker issued a proclamation calling for the convention to reconvene on May 6.
+Walker was vilified as faithless by Washington County voters, and the press for reconvening the "Secession Convention" despite being elected as a unionist.
+Walker published an address acknowledging his awkward position and explaining his decision to reconvene the session.

 Some Unionists still wanted a vote of the people on the issue of secession, but that was rejected by a 55–15 margin by the convention.
+In the final vote, the delegates approved the Arkansas Ordinance of Secession in a vote of 69 to 1.
+Walker had requested a re-vote to produce a unanimous decision to present a unified front, but Isaac Murphy remained opposed.

+Civil War

+After closing the convention with Arkansas's secession decided and entry into the Confederate States of America underway, Walker returned to his home and resumed farming.
+Over time, Union troops and roving marauders ravaged his property and radicalized the former Whig into a supporter of the Confederate States of America.
+Walker left the area shortly after the Battle of Prairie Grove for Lewisburg in the Arkansas River Valley.
+In 1863, he accepted a commission as a colonel, serving as a judge for a military court.
+Walker's court made death-sentence decisions that had repercussions into the Reconstruction era.